Reed-CompBio/spras/docs/tutorial/intermediate.rst

 What Happens When You Run This Command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-SPRAS will run more slowly than the beginner.yaml configuration.
+SPRAS will slower when using the intermediate.yaml configuration.
 The same automated steps as in beginner.yaml (managed by Snakemake and Docker) run behind the scenes for intermediate.yaml; however, this configuration now runs multiple algorithms with different parameter combinations, which takes longer to complete.
 By increasing the number of cores to 4, it allows Snakemake to parallelize the work locally, speeding up execution when possible.